How to Ace the Stanford Interview

 The Stanford interview is not an admission requirement.
 It does not signify the second phase of the admissions process, and only serves as another way for students to learn more about Stanford, and for Stanford to learn more about its students!

-If your high school is listed in one of Stanford’s interview areas, and there is a trained alumni member available to interview you, you’ll be offered an interview.
-Students that do not fall within these areas will not be invited to interview.
+If your high school is listed in one of Stanford’s interview areas and there is a trained alumni member available to interview you, you’ll be offered an interview.
+Students who do not fall within these areas will not be invited to interview.

 As such, the percentage of interviewees depends on where applicants live and alumni members’ availability!